blackmann/blackmann.github.io/src/content/blog/optimizing-fonts.md

 pubDate: 'Jun 28 2023'
 ---

-As at the time I am writing this, the total file size for all the fonts I used on my site was about 3MB.
+As at the time I write this, the total file size for all the fonts I used on my site was about 3MB.
 This means on slower networks, it took about 5-6 seconds to load.
 Meanwhile, you'll be looking at a completely loaded page with texts appearing blank.

 Thanks to this [StackOverflow answer](https://stackoverflow.com/a/66238793/4803261), I was able to reduce them down to 200KB.
 Drastic!